pixincreate/PixeneOS/README.md

 3. The patched OTA is released and available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).
 4. The server branch is updated based on the selected flavor (`rootless` is the default).

-To receive future OTA updates, add the OTA URL from the [server](https://github.com/pixincreate/PixeneOS/tree/gh-pages) branch.

 ## Usage

 ### Getting Started